GRAPHIC-Exxon Mobil's fading star: no longer the biggest U.S. energy company

-Oct 29 (Reuters) - Exxon Mobil Corp was once the largest U.S. publicly traded company in the United States.
-Now, the oil major is not even the largest energy name, having been surpassed by rivals and even a renewable company, as it tries to maintain its hefty dividend.
+Oct 29 (Reuters) - Exxon Mobil Corp was once the largest U.S. publicly traded company by market value in the United States.
+Now, the oil major is not even the most valuable energy name, having been surpassed by rivals and even a renewable company, as it tries to maintain its hefty dividend.

-It has been an ignominious year for Exxon.
+It has been a difficult year for Exxon.
 It is expected to report a record-setting third straight quarterly loss on Friday as the COVID-19 pandemic crushes demand globally for crude oil and fuel.
+The company on Thursday announced 14,000 job cuts due to weak demand stemming from the pandemic .

-Shares are at a two-decade low, down 55% this year.
+Shares have lost more than half their value this year to a two-decade low.
 The company’s stock was removed from the storied Dow Jones Industrial Average after nearly a century of membership, and it is facing questions about whether it can maintain its dividend.

 Exxon cut employees and project spending, but has stuck by plans to continue paying a dividend that costs nearly $15 billion per year.